microsoft/finops-toolkit/docs-mslearn/best-practices/databases.md

 ### Query: Cosmos DB collections that would benefit from switching to another throughput mode

-This Azure Resource Graph (ARG) query identifies Cosmos DB collections within your Azure environment that would benefit from switching their throughput mode, based on Azure Advisor recommendations.
+This ARG query identifies Cosmos DB collections within your Azure environment that would benefit from switching their throughput mode, based on Azure Advisor recommendations.

-<h4>Description</h4>
+**Description**

-This query surfaces Cosmos DB collections that have recommendations to switch their throughput mode (e.g., from manual to autoscale or vice versa) to optimize performance and cost.
-It leverages Azure Advisor recommendations to highlight potential improvements.
+This query surfaces Cosmos DB collections that have recommendations to switch their throughput mode (for example, from manual to autoscale or vice versa) to optimize performance and cost.
+It uses Azure Advisor recommendations to highlight potential improvements.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Benefits</h4>
+**Benefits**

 - **Cost optimization:** Identifies Cosmos DB collections that can save costs by switching to a more appropriate throughput mode based on usage patterns and recommendations.
 - **Performance management:** Ensures that Cosmos DB collections are using the optimal throughput mode, enhancing performance and avoiding over-provisioning or under-provisioning.

-<h4>Query</h4>
+**Query**

 ```kql
 advisorresources